Azure/placement-policy-scheduler-plugins/README.md

 # Placement Policy Scheduler Plugins

-A stand alone scheduler that wraps current scheduler and uses [scheduler framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/) with two additional plugins.
+Most of cloud environments today provides cluster admins with ephemeral nodes (VMs).
+These nodes typically cost significantly less but they offer less reliability than their regular counterpart.
+Cluster admins are often torn between the choice of cost and reliability because of the innate inability of the default Kubernetes scheduler to place some of a specific workload pods on these nodes.
+Having the entire workload on ephemeral nodes risks the reliability of the workload when the cloud environment stops these nodes.

+This scheduler enables cluster admins to offload some configurable percentage of their workloads on these nodes enabling them to decrease the cost of running these pods without affecting its reliability.
+The scheduler is implemented using the [scheduler framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/) with two additional plugins.
 The scheduler will run side by side with existing kubernetes scheduler and users will have to [specifically specify this scheduler](https://kubernetes.io/docs/tasks/extend-kubernetes/configure-multiple-schedulers/) to use for their workloads that perform the following:

 - A scorer plugin implemented with that will be used in case “best effort” policy enforcement.
   - Extension points implemented: [PreScore](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#pre-score) and [Score](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#score)
 - A filter plugin that will be used in case “force” policy enforcement.
   - Extension points implemented: [PreFilter](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#pre-filter) and [Filter](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#filter)

-**WARNING:** This is experimental code.
-It is not considered production-grade by its developers, nor is it "supported" software.
+**NOTE:** This code is in **ALPHA** status.
+It is not considered ready for production use.

 ## Quick Start